roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     EOF
     ```

-2. In the CLI, run the following command to restart Docker and kubelet.
+2. Run the following commands in sequence to restart Docker and kubelet.

     ```
     service kubelet stop